dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-weight-and-derivation/the-heavy-lean-split.md

 ---

-### 2. Polysyllables (The Romance Base)
+### 2. The Stable Base (Long Vowels & Romance Imports)

-When multisyllabic Latin and French imports are integrated into Inglisce, their morphological weight is dictated by phonetic stress rather than the dynamic stripping seen in Germanic roots.
-The spelling remains consistent across the verb's conjugations.
+When words possess long/diphthongal vowels or derive from multisyllabic Romance imports, the final ⟨-e⟩ acts as a stable anchor.
+Because dropping the ⟨-e⟩ would obscure the vowel quality or the etymological class, the spelling weight remains visually consistent across verb conjugations.

+#### Long Vowel Monosyllables
+Verbs in this category retain the final ⟨-e⟩ in all finite forms (dropping it only for the present participle `-ing`).
+Conversely, nouns in this category drop the ⟨-e⟩ when pluralizing.
+If dropping the ⟨-e⟩ would create ambiguity, an acute accent is introduced (e.g., `site` → `síts`).

+* **Verb Continuity:** `to nâme` → `nâmes` / `nâmed` / `nâming`
+* **Noun Pluralization:** `nâme` → `nâms` / `tîme` → `tîms` / `core` → `cors`

-#### Unstressed Roots (The Lean Paradigm)
+#### Unstressed Romance Roots (The Lean Paradigm)
-If the spoken stress falls on the beginning of the word, the terminal `/ɪ/` lacks the phonetic emphasis to support a heavy ending.
-These verbs remain strictly lean across all forms—infinitive, active conjugation, and direct noun derivations.
+If the spoken stress falls on the beginning of a Romance import, the terminal `/ɪ/` lacks the phonetic emphasis to support a heavy ending.
+These verbs remain strictly lean across all forms.

 | Inglisce Verb | Conjugations | Derived Noun |
 | :--- | :--- | :--- |
 | to **èdit** | èdit, èdits, èdited, èditing | **èdit**, **edicion** |
 | to **limit** | limit, limits, limited, limiting | **limit**, **limitâcion** |

-#### Stressed Roots (The Heavy Paradigm)
+#### Stressed Romance Roots (The Heavy Paradigm)

-If the spoken stress falls heavily on the final syllable (e.g., ad-MIT), the verb structurally requires the heavy **-mitte** root, anchoring it to its etymological origins in the Latin *mittere* (to send) and French *mettre* (to put).
-Unlike Germanic verbs, these Romance imports do *not* strip their weight in the present tense.
-The heavy anchor `-mitte` is preserved throughout the active conjugations to signal their specific verb class.
-By maintaining this historical foundation, their transition into `-mission` nouns (reflecting the Latin past participle *missus*) or `-mittie` nouns becomes a highly predictable mechanical shift.
+If the spoken stress falls heavily on the final syllable (e.g., ad-MIT), the verb structurally requires the heavy **-mitte** root, anchoring it to its etymological origins in the Latin *mittere* and French *mettre*.
+The heavy anchor is preserved throughout the active conjugations to signal their specific verb class, making their transition into `-mission` or `-mittie` nouns highly predictable.

 | Inglisce Verb | Conjugations | Derived Nouns |
 | :--- | :--- | :--- |